Shepherd Lab Tours

 Learn more about Hyun Soo Park's on his faculty website.

-Robotic Sensor Networks (RSN) Laboratory (Shepher Labs 130)
+Robotic Sensor Networks (RSN) Laboratory (Shepherd Labs 130)

 - Lead MnRI Research: Dr. Volkan Isler